-What different between Fat Transfer and Stemcell Breast Augmentation?May 8, 2015
+What different between Fat Transfer and Stemcell Breast Augmentation?August 8, 2018

 f you have considered undergoing a facial rejuvenation procedure but don’t think you’re ready for a face lift or other form of facial plastic surgery, you may wish to investigate facial fat injections.
 This injection method of facial fat sculpting, also called microlipoinjection, can restore attractive contours to your cheeks, chin, and under-eye area, and add volume to your lips.

 icrolipoinjection , also called autologous fat transfer, is a procedure in which an individual's own body fat is used to plump up sunken or emaciated areas of the face or to add volume where desired.
 The word "autologous" simply refers to the use of one's own tissues or fat.
 Because the patient's own fat is used, autologous fat transfer requires three steps.
 The first step involves the gentle liposuction of some excess fat (such as that found in the jowls, abdomen, thighs, or buttocks).
 The second step involves the isolation and cleansing of the fat cells.
 The third and final step involves the injection of the fat cells into the targeted facial areas (i.e., the fat cell transplantation).